Joe Rogan responds to Neil Young, Joni Mitchell boycotting Spotify over his podcast

 “All those theories that at one point of time were banned were openly discussed by those two men that I had on my podcast, that have been accused of ‘dangerous misinformation,’” Rogan claimed.

-He continued by saying that he “doesn’t” know if [the doctors are] right, and claims that he’s just a “person who sits down and talks to people and have conversations with them”.
+He continued by saying that he “doesn’t know if [the doctors are] right, and claims that he’s just a “person who sits down and talks to people and have conversations with them”.

-On the topic of whether Rogan tries to get things wrong?
-He said: “Absolutely!
+On whether he gets things wrong, Rogan said: “Absolutely!
 But then I try to correct them.”

 During his video, the commentator also said that he agrees with Spotify’s decision to add “disclaimers” at the beginning of controversial podcasts, especially the ones related to Covid.